Quenton123/TansuCloud/TansuCloud.Gateway/Docs/Tenant-and-User-Guide.md

 - Role‑Based Access Control (RBAC): An authorization model where permissions are assigned to roles (for example, Administrator), and roles are assigned to users.
 - Client Credentials: An OAuth 2.0 flow for server‑to‑server calls using an application’s own credentials.
 - Multi‑Factor Authentication (MFA): A security mechanism requiring more than one method of authentication (for example, password and code).
+- Completely Automated Public Turing test to tell Computers and Humans Apart (CAPTCHA): A challenge‑response test used to determine whether a user is human.